A renormalization group method for studying the early universe in the Lorentzian IIB matrix model: Brief review of the Lorentzian IIB matrix model

-where $\theta(x)$ is the Heaviside step function.
+where $\theta(x)$ is the Heaviside step function and $L$ is a scale parameter introduced for later convenience.
 Since the Pfaffian ${\rm Pf} {\cal M}(A)$ is real unlike in the Euclidean case \cite{Anagnostopoulos:2001yb,Nishimura:2000ds, Nishimura:2000wf,Anagnostopoulos:2013xga}, the model (\ref{our-model}) can be studied by Monte Carlo simulation without the sign problem.\footnote{Strictly speaking, the Pfaffian is not positive semi-definite.
 However, it turns out that the configurations with positive Pfaffian dominate the partition function at large $N$.
 Therefore, we may simply replace the Pfaffian by its absolute value $|{\rm Pf} {\cal M}(A)|$ in actual simulation \cite{KNT}.}

 Let us then discuss how we can extract the time-evolution from a configuration generated by simulating the system (\ref{our-model}).
 First we choose the SU($N$) basis in such a way that the temporal matrix $A_0$ is diagonalized as \beq A_0= {\rm diag} (\alpha_1 , \cdots , \alpha_N) \ , \quad \mbox{where~} \alpha_1 < \cdots < \alpha_N \ . \eeq In that basis, it turned out that the spatial matrices $A_i$ has a band-diagonal structure with off-diagonal elements $(A_i)_{ab}$ for $|a-b|\ge n$ being small for some integer $n$.
 Therefore, we may naturally consider $n\times n$ block matrices \beq (\bar{A}_i) _{IJ} (t) \equiv (A_i)_{ \nu +I, \nu +J } \ , \eeq where $I,J = 1, \cdots ,n$ and $ \nu = 0 , 1 , \cdots , N-n$, as representing a state of the universe at the time \beq t=\frac{1}{n}\sum_{I=1}^{n}\alpha_{\nu+I} \ . \eeq For instance, the extent of space at time $t$ is defined by